Where do we begin?

 Your organization may be just recovering from serious problems, or perhaps you feel that you are on the verge of trouble.
 It's a very unsettling time, and you know that you cannot go on like this for very long without losing people or business.
 It's very likely that all the members of your organization know of the problems, and it's also likely that many of them have good ideas about how to turn things around; an Organization Imagination Event may be the perfect way to unearth the path forward while gaining the full support of the entire organization.
 You may also be experiencing some difficult teamwork or performance issues with your board or leadership group, and turning this around will be critical to your success.
 It also may be time to assess your processes since picking "low hanging fruit" can sometimes yield remarkable gains with a small investment of time or effort.

 Your organization is in trouble.
 It may have always been in trouble, or this may have happened recently as the result of changes in the business or political environment.
 You know that you must take radical steps if the organization is to survive.
 It is probably time to go back to basics, to assess why your organization exists and to revisit the strategic plan you are using to guide it.
 If there are personnel issues with your leadership or performance shortfalls in management group, you must act quickly to control the damage and repair it.
 Sometimes the best solution is to involve the entire organization in the process of discussing and resolving the problems, because they have many of the answers and will need to "buy in" to whatever solution is determined.

-'Catalyzing Evolution in Organizations' is a registered trademark of Clarity LLC
+'Catalyzing Evolution in Organizations' and 'Catalyzing Accord Online and In-Person' are registered trademarks of Clarity Mediation and Facilitation LLC